rpural/BingoBoard/README.md

 # BingoBoard
-Project: Create a numbers called board for a Bingo night at the KofC
+Project: Create a numbers called board for a Bingo night at the Knights of Columbus

 ![image](bingoboard.png)